Ranjan20Das/Velorah/README.md

 ## ✒️ Credits
 * **Design & Development:** Ranjan Das

+* IF you like this , give the repo a ⭐.

 ---
 *Note: This project is designed as a luxury landing page focused on high-end travel and immersive UI/UX.*